adracus/quick/README.md

 quick is a web server implementation for the dart programming language.
-It is heavily inspired by [lvivski's start](https://github.com/lvivski/start) (which is unfortunately not developed anymored) and the all-known express for node.
+It is heavily inspired by [lvivski's start](https://github.com/lvivski/start) (which is unfortunately not developed anymored) and the spray webframework for scala.

-quick features a middleware, route and error handler architecture and has fast setup as well as easy extensibility in mind.
+quick features the directive concept: A directive is something that handles a stream and may also produce a streams.
+Imagine your webserver being a tree:
+The request stream first meets the root directive.
+This directive may then decide to handle the request or to transform it and output it in its own stream.
+This stream is then passed onto the children of this directive and is handled by the first directive that matches.
+That may sound a bit abstract but see the usage in the following example.

 ## Installation